Mosul’s morgue men sought glimmer of humanity amid atrocity

 After that, the terror wrecked him: “Anything they ask for I do without complaint.”

 The senior examiner at the morgue, Modhar al-Omari could only watch helplessly as the victims of the Islamic State group flowed in and the militants imposed their terror even on the morgue’s staff.

 “Our profession as doctors is all about humanity” — respecting life, he said.
 “They were doing the exact opposite.”

 The 43-year-old veteran doctor and surgeon was well known among his staff for his calm.
 He was used to wearing suits, but under IS he was forced to wear the “Islamic” garb of shortened pants and a long beard that the group said was the style of the Prophet Muhammad.

-The atrocities his staff was forced to contend with seemed endless: 16 boys under the age of 14 shot in the head.
-Six girls shot in the head.
 His job was to sign off on the cause of death for victims’ brutalized corpses.
 As a forensics doctor, he also had to investigate the “crimes” of the living — like signing medical examinations of whether women accused of adultery were virgins or not.

 He got some revenge by passing on information.
 He secretly told the government in Baghdad when several senior commanders were killed in airstrikes.

 But he says he has never cried for the dead.